Telapantela/SEO-Mission-Control/src/content/projects/brand-mention-strategies/index.md

 ---

-## The Hidden Power of Brand Mentions in 2025
+## The Hidden Power of Brand Mentions

 In a zero-click world, trust isn’t about clicks—it’s about who’s mentioning you.
 When your brand pops up in the right spots, like chats about SEO tools, it builds authority without a site visit.
 A handful of dead-on mentions can top dozens of stray links any day.